pablofernandezorg/alpha-dragon/README.md

 Artificial Market Intelligence
 ========
+Version 3.0.
 Created by Pablo Fernandez.
 Copyright 2016.

 I have created an AI software program that is capable of tracking thousands of Tweets per minute to create actionable predictions in the stock market.
 The algorithm runs a sentiment analysis on all stocks being tracked, and combines this data with proven technical indicators to train the neural network.